-Figure 38: EMR Definition
+Figure 41: Extended Mode Register Definition

-- E16 (BA2) is only applicable for densities ≥1Gb, reserved for future use, and must be programmed to 0. - 2.
-Mode bits (En) with corresponding address balls (An) greater than E12 (A12) are reserved for future use and must be programmed to 0. - 3.
+- E16 (BA2) is only applicable for densities ≥1Gb, reserved for future use, and must be programmed to "0." - 2.
+Mode bits (En) with corresponding address balls (An) greater than E12 (A12) are reserved for future use and must be programmed to "0." - 3.
 Not all listed AL options are supported in any individual speed grade. - 4.
-As detailed in the Initialization section notes, during initialization of the OCD operation, all three bits must be set to 1 for the OCD default state, then set to 0 before initialization is finished.
+As detailed on page 71, during initialization of the ODC operation, all three bits must be set to "1" for the OCD default state, then set to "0" before initialization is finished.